Applicability of Taylor's hypothesis in thermally driven turbulence: Results

 In Fig.~\ref{fig:EuEfRBC}, we simultaneously plot the wavenumber spectrum and the frequency spectrum at the left wall (see Fig.~\ref{fig:probe_spectrum}) with appropriate scaling---the frequency $f \rightarrow \tilde{f} = f (2\pi)/U_0$ and $E(f) \rightarrow \tilde{E}(\tilde{f}) = E(f) U_0/(2\pi)$.
 Motivated by the time series $u_z(t)$ of Fig.~\ref{fig:probe_spectrum}, we take $U_0=1$.
-We observe that both the spectra exhibit Kolmogorov's spectrum, but $ \tilde{E}(\tilde{f})$ is several orders of magnitude lower than $E(k)$ in contrast to hydrodynamic turbulence where $ \tilde{E}(\tilde{f}) \approx E(k)$ (see Appendix~\ref{appA}).
-This is because an LSC roll (one among several LSC rolls) sweeps associated fluctuations with it.
-For example, the mode ${\bf u}(1,0,1)$ advects fluctuations in $xz$ plane (measured at left and right walls).
-Similarly, the mode ${\bf u}(0,1,1)$ advects fluctuations in $yz$ plane corresponding to the back and front walls.
-As a result, $ \tilde{E}(\tilde{f}) \ll E(k)$ because $E(k)$ is sum of all the fluctuations, but $ \tilde{E}(\tilde{f}) $ of Fig.~\ref{fig:EuEfRBC} is that of only the left wall that corresponds to the mode ${\bf u}(0,1,1)$.
-For a homogeneous and isotropic fluid turbulence, ${\bf U}_0$ advects all forms of random fluctuations, that is, random fluctuations of arbitrary directions criss-cross the probe during its measurement, thus yielding $ \tilde{E}(\tilde{f}) \approx E(k)$ for hydrodynamic turbulence (see Appendix~\ref{appA}).
+We observe that both the spectra exhibit Kolmogorov's spectrum, but $ \tilde{E}(\tilde{f})$ is several orders of magnitude lower than $E(k)$ in contrast to hydrodynamic turbulence where $ \tilde{E}(\tilde{f}) \approx E(k)$ (see Fig.~\ref{fig:EuEf_fluid} of Appendix~\ref{appA}). {This is because an LSC roll (one among several LSC rolls) sweeps fluctuations associated with it.
+For example, the probes at the left and right walls measure fluctuations advected by the LSC associated with the Fourier mode ${\bf u}(1,0,1)$; this LSC primarily carries fluctuations in the $xz$ planes whose Fourier modes are of the form $(k_x,0,k_z)$.
+On the other hand, for the probes at the back and front walls, the associated LSC would be one corresponding to the Fourier mode ${\bf u}(0,1,1)$ that primarily advects fluctuations with Fourier modes $(0,k_y,k_z)$.
+Note however $E(k)$ consists of all the fluctuations, be it $(k_x,0,k_z)$ or $(0,k_y,k_z)$.
+Hence the frequency spectrum measured by a velocity probe, $E(f)$, is smaller that $E(k)$.
+Note that $ \tilde{E}(\tilde{f}) $ of Fig.~\ref{fig:EuEfRBC} is that of only the left wall that corresponds to the mode ${\bf u}(0,1,1)$.} For a homogeneous and isotropic fluid turbulence, ${\bf U}_0$ advects all forms of random fluctuations, that is, random fluctuations of arbitrary directions criss-cross the probe during its measurement, thus yielding $ \tilde{E}(\tilde{f}) \approx E(k)$ for hydrodynamic turbulence (see Appendix~\ref{appA}). { A more refined analysis would clarify this issue.}

 There are several RBC experiments in rectangular geometry~\cite{Tilgner:PRE1993,Belmonte:PRL1993,Chilla:INCD1993,Maystrenko:PRE2007,Wang:EPJB2003,SUN:JFM2008,Zocchi:PA1990}.
 Our finding is in agreement with the experimental results of Chill{\`a} {\em et al.}~\cite{Chilla:INCD1993}, which was carried out in a rectangular cell with water as a working fluid.
-They showed that the frequency and wavenumber spectra of the temperature field are approximately equal in the presence of mean flow.
+They showed that the frequency and wavenumber spectra are approximately equal in the presence of mean flow.